NerdyGF22/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This is another read me file for pointers and arrays
+A readme file for pointers, arrays, and strings.